-Saunders-Monticello Trail is a 4 mile out and back trail located near Charlottesville, VA and is good for all skill levels.
+Saunders-Monticello Trail is a 4 mile out and back trail located near Charlottesville, Virginia and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.

 Pretty.
 Slight uphill grade.
 Very easy, but...very busy, constant traffic noise.
 More of a afternoon walk instead of treadmill